 The controller is more of a Chief Accountant, and this person reports to the CFO of a company.
-The controller’s duties involve managing the day to day finances of the business while coordinating the income and expenses.
-While some organizations combine or merge the two roles, a business with scale and size has a need for both the roles separately, as they serve dedicated functions.
+The controller’s duties involve managing the day-to-day finances of the business while coordinating the income and expenses.
+While some organizations combine or merge the two roles, a business with scale and size needs both roles separately, as they serve dedicated functions.

 Who is CFO?
 (Chief Finance Officer)

-As mentioned earlier, Controller is more like the Chief Accountant of the organization, and hence needs to have sound professional experience in the field of accounting and financial reporting.
-The controller is usually responsible for maintaining the accounting books in order and continuously evaluating past performance and deriving lessons that could assist in the future.
+As mentioned earlier, Controller is more like the Chief Accountant of the organization and hence needs to have sound professional experience in the field of accounting and financial reporting.
+ControlleIn addition, they are usually responsible for maintaining the accounting books in order, continuously evaluating past performance, and deriving lessons that could assist in the future.

 The entire accounting department reports to the Controller.
 He or she is responsible for assigning duties to every department within accounting, and hence responsible for accounting, budgeting, compliance, generating reports, ensuring accuracy in the reports, analyzing data, and giving these reports and models to the CFO for decision making.